Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

-Installing Kubos Linux on an ISIS-OBC
+Installing CubeOS Linux on an ISIS-OBC
 =====================================

 Overview
 --------

-This document covers the steps required to install Kubos Linux onto an iOBC.
+This document covers the steps required to install CubeOS Linux onto an iOBC.

 Reference Documents
 -------------------